 Then it’s some attractive mosaics beside the towpath – an imaginative local schools project has created some colourful images.
 Laburnum Boat Club makes active use of a piece of the canal’s heritage.
 The basin they’re using survives from a long-gone customer of the canal.

 But the canal doesn’t get the staying power prize.
-That goes to the Roman road ahead of us, and its memories of the footsteps of Roman legionnaries .
-Think of : ankle power, water power, horse power, steam engine power, electric power, internal combustion engine power – this walk, er, runs the gamut.
-Because we catch the North London Railway – the canal’s 19th century competitor – for our journey home, our journey back to 2020.
+That goes to the Roman road ahead of us, and its memories of the footsteps of Roman legionnaires.
+Think of: ankle power, water power, horsepower, steam engine power, electric power, internal combustion engine power – this walk, er, runs the gamut.
+Because we catch the North London Railway – the canal’s 19th-century competitor – for our journey home, our journey back to the 21st-century.

 REGENT’S CANAL Mile End to Haggerston – THE PRACTICALS

 The Regent’s Canal – Mile End to Haggerston takes place at 2.30 pm on Sunday, July 16th.